 The Kidney Support Network acknowledges the traditional owners of country, and their continuing connection to land, sea and community.
 We respect their cultures and elders, past and present.

-The Childhood Kidney Support Network aims to enhance the lifestyle, health and wellbeing of children, teenagers and young adults who have Kidney Disease, and their parents, through our support programs and services.
+The Childhood Kidney Support Network (CKSN) aims to enhance the lifestyle, health and wellbeing of children, teenagers and young adults who have Kidney Disease, and their parents, through our support programs and services.

 Having your child diagnosed with Kidney Disease can be a very isolating and frightening experience.
 Talking and sharing your experiences with others who also have a child with Kidney Disease can provide great support, reassurance and help ease the situation.